 Functions

 A function can help you modularize your script.
 In addition, the function is executed in the context of the same shell, no child process.
 This will save on resources as you use functions.
 Functions are a script within a script which can be defined by the user and stored in memory, allowing you to reuse the function repeatedly.
-Arguments passed to the function are used as positional parameters within the function.
+This also provides a modular aspect that allows you to debug one function at a time be disabling functions.

 Lesson 6 | Lesson 8

-Functions must be defined to be used and can be defined in two ways:
+Functions in a script must be defined to be used and can be defined in two ways:

 {